Onyipho/PriceOptimizer/README.md

 # PriceOptimizer:Dynamic Pricing Strategies with Reinforcement Learning.
-The project is is DQN-based model for dynamically determining the optimum price to maximize revenue of a retailed items based on certain condions such as demand and avalible stock quantity.
+The project employs DQN-based model for dynamically determining the optimum price to maximize revenue of retailed items based on certain condions such as demand and available stock quantities.